PaddlePaddle/Paddle.js/packages/paddlejs-converter/DEVELOPMENT.md

 --outputDir | `Necessary`, the output model directory generated after converting.
 --disableOptimize | Whether to disable optimize model, `1`is to disable, `0`is use optimize(need to install PaddleLite), default 0.
 --logModelInfo | Whether to print model structure information， `0` means not to print, `1` means to print, default 0.
---sliceDataSize |Shard size (in KB) of each weight file.
+--sliceDataSize | Shard size (in KB) of each weight file.
 Default size is 4096.
+--useGPUOpt | Whether to use gpu opt, default is False.

 ## 3. Other information
 If the model to be converted is in `tensorflow / Cafe / onnx` format, there is [X2Paddle](https://github.com/PaddlePaddle/X2Paddle) tool in PaddlePaddle program for converting other models with different formats to fluid model, and then you can use paddlejs-converter to get a Paddle.js model.